 - Chief Executive Officer

 This is why data standardization is so critical.
-But if you don’t have standardization processes in place, your CRM is certain to have these kinds of duplicates.
+Otherwise, identifying duplicate customer data is nearly impossible.
+Ifyou don’t have standardization processes in place, your CRM is certain to have these kinds of duplicate records.

 2. Short Names and Nicknames

 People are often known by multiple names.
 They may use a shorter, more casual version of their first name, go by a nickname, or use initials.

 For example, if a man’s name was Jonathan Paul Johnson, you might see his name represented in a number of different ways across multiple duplicate CRM contact records:

 - Jon Johnson

 - JP Johnson

 Beyond that, he might go by a nickname like “Bud,” “Junior,” or something unexpected.
 In any of these cases, it would be really easy to miss the duplicate record using normal duplicate detection procedures.